caspervonb/__caspervonb.github.io/_drafts/ecmascript6-features-and-tools.md

 ---
 published: false
 layout: post
-title: "ECMAScript 6 Features, Syntax and Tools"
+title: ECMAScript 6 Features and Tools
 ---

 > This article is a work in progress, and might not contain all the features in the specification,